 3. Kent Kiehl’s Cirrus 820 Mega Raptor Rig

-Easily one of the Top 11 Truck Camper Rigs of the 2019 Overland Expo West, this rig, dubbed by its owner as the “Jurassic Mega Raptor Overlander,” turned a lot of heads at the show.
-As you can see, this isn’t your typical Ford F-150 Raptor, this “Mega Raptor” is built on a 2016 Ford F-250.
+This rig, dubbed by its owner as the “Jurassic Mega Raptor Overlander,” turned a lot of heads at the show.
+As you can see, this isn’t your typical Ford Raptor, this “Mega Raptor” is built using a 2016 Ford F-250.
 Built by MegaRexxtrucks.com, the truck includes a body kit, including hood, front and rear panels, a 4.5-inch Icon lift, custom front and rear bumpers, Bilstein custom shocks, MRAP wheels, 46-inch Michelin XZL tires rated for 12,000 pounds total, and a custom lead foot gray matte clear paint job.
 Additional mods to the truck include a deleted and tuned engine with 585 horsepower and 1,300 foot-pounds of torque, a 50-gallon fuel tank, 4.88 gears, a custom spare tire mount, and a custom Warn 15k winch.
 Ranked second in a recent article, the Cirrus 820 is no slouch either.
 The camper’s 8-foot 6-inch floorplan features a large wet-bath with a fold-up sink, a spacious cabover with a north-south queen-size bed, a face-to-face dinette, a massive wardrobe, a large kitchenette with a three-way, 5-cubic foot refrigerator, and copious amounts of storage.
 Other highlights include the whisper-quiet Alde water heater furnace, the Froli Sleep System, a dual battery compartment, two 20-pound propane tanks, a 38-gallon fresh water tank, a massive 32-gallon grey water holding tank, and an 18-gallon black water holding tank.
 You wouldn’t know it by this photo, but customers have numerous color options when ordering a NuCamp Cirrus camper, including a silver or white exterior with 10 different color accents to match the color of your truck.
 The MSRP of the Cirrus 820 is $31,842, while you can expect to pay around $45,000 for a MegaRexx Raptor conversion.